firdaussarah/firdaussarah.github.io/README.md

 # firdaussarah.github.io

-Undangan Dakwah SMK Infokom
+Infocom Vocational School Da'wah Invitation
-Proyek ini merupakan bagian dari ujian praktik mata pelajaran kejuruan yang bertujuan untuk membuat website undangan dakwah berbasis web statis.
-Website ini menampilkan informasi acara dakwah dan memungkinkan pengguna untuk membagikannya melalui WhatsApp.
+This project is part of a vocational subject practice exam which aims to create a static web-based missionary invitation website.
+This website displays information about da'wah events and allows users to share it via WhatsApp.

-Fitur Utama
+Key Features
-✅ Tampilan undangan dengan desain elegan dan responsif ✅ Informasi lengkap tentang acara, termasuk tanggal dan lokasi ✅ Animasi dengan AOS (Animate On Scroll)
+✅ Invitation display with elegant and responsive design ✅ Complete information about the event, including date and location ✅ Animation with AOS (Animate On Scroll)
-✅ Tombol bagikan ke WhatsApp
+✅ Share button to WhatsApp
-✅ Musik latar yang bisa dimainkan dan dihentikan
+✅ Background music that can be played and stopped

-Teknologi yang Digunakan
+Technology Used
-HTML → Struktur halaman
+HTML → Page structure
-CSS → Styling dan tampilan desain
+CSS → Styling and design appearance
-JavaScript → Interaksi (animasi, tombol musik, dll.)
+JavaScript → Interaction (animations, music buttons, etc.)
-Bootstrap → Mempermudah styling dan responsivitas AOS.js → Animasi ketika halaman discroll
+Bootstrap → Simplifies styling and responsiveness AOS.js → Animation when the page is scrolled

-Cara Menjalankan
+How to Run
-1. Clone repository ini atau download sebagai ZIP git clone https://github.com/firdaussarah/firdaussarah.github.io.git cd undangan
+1. Clone this repository or download as ZIP git clone https://github.com/firdaussarah/firdaussarah.github.io.git invitation CD
-2. Buka dengan browser lokal
+2. Open with local browser
-- Jika menggunakan VS Code, bisa dengan Live Server
+- If you use VS Code, you can use Live Server
-- Jika menjalankan langsung, cukup klik dua kali index.html
+- If running directly, just double click index.html